stateful/docs.runme.dev/docs/intro.md

 ## What is Runme?

-Runme comes with interfaces for terminal, editor, and notebooks attached to a kernel that provides for interoperability.
+Runme comes with interfaces for terminal, editor, and notebooks attached to a kernel that makes them interoperable.
 While all client inferfaces share core featuers, namely execution, they excel in different use cases.

 Develop successfully irrespective of the environment: a local laptop, a VM, a Devcontainer, or Cloud Development Environment, etc:
 - Narrow down on a small set of tasks, describe their purpose alongside the use case, and make execution a no-brainer.